 It had been 8 years since the last time I had been in Salt Lake City.
 We flew on Delta from Dallas.
-I used to fly several times a year for work, but with my current position, I haven’t had to travel much.
-One thing that I didn’t figure out until the end of the flight was that Delta’s entertainment system was all through wifi.
-That’s pretty slick, and probably works well for the short 2 to 4 hour flights, but for longer flights each seat better have a charger where I can plug my phone in to watch movies for the journey.
+I used to fly several times a year for work, but I haven’t had to travel much with my current position.
+I didn’t figure out that Delta’s entertainment system was all through wifi until the end of the flight.
+That’s pretty slick and probably works well for the short 2 to 4-hour flights, but for longer flights, each seat better have a charger where I can plug my phone in to watch movies for the journey.

 One last thing on travel.
 If they aren’t going to enforce the size limits on carry-ons, don’t bother having the size limits.
 The carry on sizing restrictions have not materially changed since at least I was a kid.
 If your bag is too big, check it (and pay the fee).
 Airlines should charge double if you get to the gate and your bag doesn’t meet the size limits.